sonata-project/SonataBlockBundle/Resources/doc/reference/your_first_block.rst

 First namespaces
 ----------------

-The ``BaseBlockService`` implements some basic methods defined by the interface.
+The ``AbstractBlockService`` implements some basic methods defined by the interface.
 The current RSS block will extend this base class.
 The other `use` statements are required by the interface's remaining methods.

 .. code-block:: php